 The onset and acute phases of TBE in children have been found similar in part to the clinical picture seen in adulthood, but there are also differences reported.
-Tickbites have been recalled in 48-75% of childhood TBE cases.
-Approximately 70% have had a biphasic clinical course, i.e., a flu-like prodrome followed by a short asymptomatic period and thereafter a varying degree of meningitis to meningoencephalomyelitis, as reported in prospective and retrospective studies, others have reported considerably fewer biphasic courses, certainly among preschool-age children.
+Tickbites have been recalled in 48-75% of childhood TBE cases.3,5,16-18 Approximately 70% have had a biphasic clinical course, i.e., a flu-like prodrome followed by a short asymptomatic period and thereafter a varying degree of meningitis to meningoencephalomyelitis, as reported in prospective and retrospective studies, 1,3,16,17 others have reported considerably fewer biphasic courses, certainly among preschool-age children.
+A large Polish retrospective study from 2020 compared 68 pediatric to 601 adult TBE cases, and concluded that the disease was milder in children.
+19 However, the comparison was potentially biased as there were no standardized inclusion criteria.

 That younger individuals may have a vague/nonspecific clinical presentation and a generally milder clinical course is well established, but this may also denote that childhood TBE manifests differently in children versus adults and that the condition may be underdiagnosed.
 This notion was further emphasized by Meyer et al, who reported a case series of TBE appearing as fever without localized symptoms.

 In the majority of reports on pediatric TBE, fever is present in virtually all cases at diagnosis.
-However, both retrospective data from a fairly large cohort and prospective data from a study with broad inclusion criteria, show that fever >38.5° C is not always observed in pediatric TBE.
+1,3,16,17 However, both retrospective data from a fairly large cohort and prospective data from a study with broad inclusion criteria, 6 show that fever >38.5° C is not always observed in pediatric TBE.
 In addition to fever, headache and vomiting have been reported as central features of childhood TBE at rates of approximately 90-100% and 50-90%, respectively.
-Selfreported fatigue/malaise, behavioral changes, photophobia, muscle pain, etc. are commonly reported, but occur at varying frequencies.1-3,5,6,16,17,19 Meningeal signs are prevalent findings, noted in >80% of infected children, but here as well, young children have a lesspronounced clinical presentation.5The clinical picture of pediatric TBE is classified as meningitis in 63-79% of cases, meningoencephalitis in 21-38%, and meningoencephalomyelitis in 0-4%.
-Other findings in childhood TBE are tremor, impaired general appearance, somnolence, lymphadenopathy, apatheia, hyperesthesia, and confusion/ cognitive dysfunction.1,3,5,6,16,17,19,20 Though uncommon, some children present with seizures and hemipareses.
+Selfreported fatigue/malaise, behavioral changes, photophobia, muscle pain, etc. are commonly reported, but occur at varying frequencies.
+1-3,5,6,16,17,21 Meningeal signs are prevalent findings, noted in >80% of infected children, 1,3,16- but here as well, young children have a less-pronounced clinical presentation.5 The clinical picture of pediatric TBE is classified as meningitis in 63-79% meningoencephalitis in 21-38%, and meningoencephalomyelitis in 0-4%.
+1,16,21 Other findings in childhood TBE are tremor, impaired general appearance, somnolence, lymphadenopathy, apatheia, hyperesthesia, and confusion/cognitive dysfunction.
+1,3,5,6,16,17,21,22 Though uncommon, some children present with seizures and hemipareses.
+1,5,17 A recent retrospective Lithuanian study on TBE in children noted a higher proportion of milder disease (i.e.) meningitis in children aged 1-8 years compared with those aged 9-17 years, who more often suffered from meningoencephalitis or meningoencephalomyelitis.
+18 Again, the comparison was potentially biased as there were no standardized inclusion criteria.